vespa-engine/blog/_posts/2021-06-18-pretrained-transformer-language-models-for-search-part-4.md

-## Multithreaded retrieval and ranking
+## Multi-threaded retrieval and ranking
 Vespa has the ability to use multiple threads **per search query**.
 This ability can reduce search latency as the document retrieval and ranking for a single query can be partitioned, so that each thread works on a subset of the searchable documents in an index.